Q: What is Acting Out for ALS?

 Q: Why is this a required activity or donation?

-A: Simply put, shows aren't cheap, if you want them to be high-quality.
+A: Simply put, shows are expensive.
 Rights for scripts and music alone can cost several thousand dollars.
-Add to that a couple of costumes for each cast member, props, set pieces, drop curtains, and everything else, and it gets really expensive really fast.
+Add to that a couple of costumes for each cast member, props, set pieces, drop curtains, and everything else, and it gets really pricey really fast.
 Since our primary job is to assist others through donations, we need to fund our shows in ways other than box office receipts.
 But if you sell about 20 hoagies, or boxes of donuts, or whatever it is we offer that makes about $100 towards the show, you can participate for free!
 If you'd rather donate $100, that's perfectly fine with us, too, and since we're registered as a charity with the IRS, it may even be tax-deductible.

 Q: How many shows do you stage in a year?